withastro/astro/.changeset/selfish-paws-play.md

 'astro': patch
 ---

-Fixes bugs with parsing of params and props in i18n fallbacks that cause crashes in app server
+Fixes a bug where Astro couldn't correctly parse `params` and `props` when receiving i18n fallback URLs